 Once returned, the employees should quarantine themselves for 14 days and check the temperature twice a day.

 If diagnosed with a mild cough or low-grade fever of 37.3 degrees Celsius, they should self-isolate, report to the nearest health care center and inform the workplace.
-Also, avoid close contact of one meter to other people and family members.
+Also, avoid close contact of one meter with other people and family members.

-Considering the major role of safety guidelines, we should follow COVID-19 protocols such as social distance of one meter, maintaining six feet distance at the workplace, having a double mask, frequent washing of hands, and avoiding frequent contact with eyes and face.
-Having the information that the novel coronavirus can stay back viable for hours and days, we should follow these above workplace strategies to reopen to avoid future spread and further pandemics.
+Considering the major role of safety guidelines, people should follow COVID-19 protocols such as maintaining a social distance of one meter, maintaining six feet distance at the workplace, having a double mask, frequently washing hands, and avoiding frequent contact with eyes and face.
+Having the information that the novel coronavirus can stay back viable for hours and days, everybody should follow these above workplace strategies to reopen to avoid future surge of its cases.